debseidner/hmda-pilot/ABOUT.md

 # About

-The HMDA Pilot is a work in progress by the [Consumer Financial Protection Bureau](http://consumerfinance.gov/) to provide a new way to validate HMDA data.
-The application makes it easier to review and verify validation edits.
+The HMDA Pilot is a work in progress by the [Consumer Financial Protection Bureau](http://consumerfinance.gov/).This site is part of the Consumer Financial Protection Bureau’s (CFPB) work to improve the Home Mortgage Disclosure Act (HMDA) electronic reporting process for financial institutions.
+This site does not in any way alter or substitute for your obligations for submitting data under HMDA.
+See ffiec.gov/hmda for more details about your legal obligations.
+This application makes it easier to review and validate HMDA file submission edits.

 ## Validate a HMDA Dataset